 All 15 USFS grazing allotments adjacent to the project corridor would be impacted by the project.
-Alternative B would require more permanent easement/ROW in grazing allotments than Alternative C, and Alternative C would require more temporary easement/ROW in grazing allotments than Alternative B. Option LX-1 would require a temporary easements/ROW in a grazing allotment.
+Alternative B would require more permanent easement/ROW in grazing allotments than Alternative C, and Alternative C would require more temporary easement/ROW in grazing allotments than Alternative B. Options LX-2 and LX-3 would require more permanent easements/ROW in a grazing allotment than Option LX-1.
 These impacts are not anticipated to necessitate alteration of existing allotment management plans.
+The Medora and McKenzie Grazing Associations would be informed of respective impacted allotments prior to construction.
 Please refer to Table 15, Temporary and Permanent Easements/ROW in Grazing Allotments.